Fritillaria pudica (Pursh) Spreng.

-Lilium pudicum (basionym), Amblirion pudicum, Fritillaria dichroa, Fritillaria leucella, Fritillaria oregonensis, Fritillaria oreodoxa, Fritillaria utahensis, Fritillaria washingtonensis, Ochrocodon pudicus, Theresia pudica, Tulipa pudica
+Lilium pudicum, Amblirion pudicum, Fritillaria dichroa, Fritillaria leucella, Fritillaria oregonensis, Fritillaria oreodoxa, Fritillaria utahensis, Fritillaria washingtonensis, Ochrocodon pudicus, Theresia pudica, Tulipa pudica

 Bloom Time: Early spring

-Fritillaria pudica is a small, perennial plant up to 1 foot (30 cm) tall.
-It has yellow, narrowly bell-shaped flower, hanging at the top of the flower stalk.
-There may be a pair or a whorl of linear leaves subtending the solitary (sometime 2 to 3 in a group) flower.
+Fritillaria pudica is a small perennial plant that grows up to 1 foot (30 cm) tall.
+It has yellow bell-shaped flowers hanging at the top of the flower stalk.
+There may be a pair or a whorl of linear leaves subtending the solitary (sometimes 2 to 3 in a group) flower.
 The flower fades to red or purple.

 USDA hardiness zone 3a to 7b: from −40 °F (−40 °C) to 10 °F (−12.2 °C).

 How to Grow and Care